Teaching English in China is known for many things, but having a fulfilling, enriching life isn’t one of them. In fact, most

 For me, traveling and writing, has always been my passion and now badminton is added to the mix.
 One of my friends has found a passion in Ultimate Frisbee and building up the Xiamen team.
 Another plays music, another began learning yoga and is now training to be a teacher.
 Also several people have come here with the purpose of learning the language and really immerse themselves in all things Chinese.
 This is what I mean by following your passion.
 It’s no coincidence that these teachers have been in China for years and are happy here.

 You don’t even have to come to China already knowing your passion.
-Many of us have found it thanks to opportunities that opened up for us in China,.
+Many of us have found it thanks to opportunities that opened up for us in China.
 I mean, I’ve always been into traveling and writing, that’s why I came here originally, but this crazy badminton

 obsession passion only came about after friends invited me to play in China.
 And I’m not alone.
 My friend who plays Ultimate Frisbee is also obsessed but he admits that if he stayed in America he never would have gotten into it because he’s just not a natural jock.
 It was being in China, where the sport is less established, that gave him an opportunity to make a difference.

 And the truly happy teachers usually have several passions.
 A main one, and then some secondary ones that are almost as important.
 For me, writing and badminton are battling it out for top billing, with traveling coming third.
-My yoga friend has recently started boxing, and my Ultimate Frisbee friend is passionate about learning Chinese and writing as well.
+My yoga friend has recently started boxing, and my Ultimate Frisbee friend is passionate about learning Chinese and music as well.
 Having too many passions will just dilute you and your time, but having 2-3 serious ones seems average for the happy teachers.

 Be Self Motivated